 Here’s a look at what’s inside:

-A specialized diastasis recti program can improve core strength, reduce abdominal separation, and alleviate related symptoms.
+A specialized diastasis recti program like Restore Your Core can improve core strength, reduce abdominal separation, and alleviate related symptoms.

 Yes, diastasis recti programs can be effectively followed at home with proper guidance and instruction.
 Of course, you should check with your physician before beginning any exercise program.